 Kings Cup Drinking Game Rules

 It's rare that I find something which isn't well-explained on Wikipedia, but the rules of drinking games are so nebulous and contested, it's impossible for an authoritative article to make any sense.
-Other websites are similarly in confusion about the rules of Kings Cup Drinking Game and it is a complex game, so I thought I'd pen down the rules, ideas, and common variations of Kings Cup which I know.
+Other websites are similarly in confusion about the rules of the Kings Cup (also called Kings) drinking game, and it is a complex game, so I thought I'd pen down the rules, ideas, and common variations of Kings Cup which I know.

 The most important thing is to choose one rule set and stick with it, making sure everyone knows beforehand what set you are using.

 This would probably better be described as "my house rules," but they are a working variation which doesn't result in anyone puking or refusing to play, which makes them the best variation.
 These Kings Cup rules are ones that most people will know, even if they have used a different version previously.
 It is a common rule set and my favorite after six years of play.

 - First, everyone sits around a table.
 Preferably in low chairs or on the floor.
 In the center, a "penalty" drink is placed.
 It doesn't matter what it is—just something that could be chugged by the loser.
 I do NOT use the variation where you add things to this cup—there is no sense in making someone puke on the carpet at the end.
 Chugging is hard enough.